WarlightProgramming/cslbot/COMMANDS.md

 ladder- each template must now specify **Schemes** (e.g., "3v3,2v2", "4v4v4v4,5v5v5") encoding the combinations of game size and the number of players per side that it's designed to support.
 The "ALL" keyword may be used for templates meant to be used with any scheme.
-Schemes must be supplied as a comma-separated list.
+Schemes must be supplied as a semicolon-separated list.

 ___

 #### GAME SIZE

-A comma-separated list of possible game sizes (in terms of number of sides).
+A semicolon-separated list of possible game sizes (in terms of number of sides).

 *Sample Args*: "1,2,4", "1,3,5", "5", "1,1,1,2,2"